MIJOTHY/FOR_FLUX_SAKE/README.md

 * Clear the entire list by clicking that crappy little restart button

+## Let's begin
+Let's start small.
+What's the simplest action we have?
+I'm gonna say it's `clearFruities()`, which we use when someone clicks that reset button in the footer.
+Let's not reference `clearFruities()` so that the logic isn't in the view anymore, but adheres to Flux's architectural edict!
+We're going to want to:

+i.
+Replace our use of `clearFruities()` in the footer's `clickHandler()` function.
+Instead, we'll create an action that we'll dispatch with the `FruitDispatcher`.

+ii.
+Create a store to hold the data we use for fruits, and take care of the logic for us.
+We'll also need to get the store listening for dispatched events.
+In particular, we're gonna want to set it up to listen for whatever action `clearFruities()` has been replaced by, and on hearing that event, have it clear all of the fruit data.

+iii.
+Once we've dealt with the store, we'll need to change our top-level component to get its state from that store, rather than taking care of the data and logic on its own!

+So: CLICK ACTION --> DISPATCH 'clear' event --> STORE listening for 'clear' event HEARS the event, deletes all of its FRUIT DATA, EMITS A CHANGE EVENT --> VIEW listening for 'change' event from that store HEARS the event, ASKS for new data, and SETS ITS STATE, causing a re-render.
 ### Where do I go now?
 [Away to a place that will teach you to code really well for free.](http://foundersandcoders.org/apply.html)